 Additionally, his achievements have earned him inclusion in The Best Lawyers in America (business organizations; closely held companies and family businesses law; corporate law; tax law; tax litigation and controversy; trusts and estates; trust and estates litigation), Chambers USA Guide to America’s Leading Lawyers for Business, and Oklahoma Super Lawyers (“Top 50 Oklahoma Lawyers”).
 He was selected by Best Lawyers as the “Oklahoma City Trusts and Estates Lawyer of the Year” for 2012, “Oklahoma City Tax Litigation and Controversy Lawyer of the Year” for 2015, 2017 and 2019, and “Oklahoma City Tax Lawyer of the Year” for 2016, honors only given to a single lawyer in each legal specialty in each market.

-Richard has previously served on the firm’s board of directors.Download Bio (PDF)
+Richard has previously served as the leader of the firm’s Tax & Family Wealth Group and on the board of directors.Download Bio (PDF)

 - Actively involved in drafting the Oklahoma Limited Liability Company Act and obtaining Revenue ruling 93-92, which dealt with the federal tax classification of Oklahoma limited liability companies.